vicradon/create-env-action/README.md

 1. action_input_file - The path to the environment file you want to update
 2. action_output_file - The path to the environment file you want to create or update
-3. action_true_string_variables - A list of variables that should be written with quotes
+3. action_true_string_variables - A yaml, multi-line string that represents a list of variables that should be written with quotes

 ## Considerations